A Matching Procedure for Sequential Experiments that Iteratively Learns which Covariates Improve Power: Discussion

 \section{Discussion}

 We develop a sequential experimental design that makes use of both subjects' covariates and responses that are collected during the experiment.
 Our design matches similar subjects on-the-fly only if they are suitably similar.
 This iterative similarity assessment gauges the specific covariates that should be matched and to what degree by fitting collinearity-robust covariate models for the response.
 The ultimate result is treatment estimators with low variance and thus, higher power during testing.
 We offered two new designs of which we recommend for practice the stepwise on-the-fly covariate weighted matching design because it performs the best under the most general response model (i.e. with differential variable importance and collinearity among the variables) and does not perform appreciably worse under simpler models.
-We offered four testing variants and recommend in practice the exact test because it is appropriately sized (echoing Section~5 of KK14) with the OLS estimate employed as its internal test statistic as its power will be higher than the differences-in-means test statistic.
+We offered four testing variants and recommend in practice the exact test because it is appropriately sized (echoing Section~5 of KK14) with the OLS estimate employed as its internal test statistic as its power will be higher than employing the differences-in-means internal test statistic.
+We offer an \texttt{R} package \texttt{SeqExpMatch} which implements the designs explored in this paper most notably the new naive and stepwise designs.
+The software also provides estimation and testing for all four of the inferential settings herein (NC/PO, NC/NR, LC/PO and LC/NR).

 The results in this article can be extended in various ways.
 The algorithm has tuning parameters which are chosen at default levels that worked well in our explorations.
 They include the number of individuals that are assigned to the reservoir before beginning to match, the distance metric that gauges distance between subjects (specifically how this metric's internal covariate weights are computed) and the maximum distance threshold that is deemed close enough for matching.
 For example, the first tuning parameter, the number of individuals that are assigned perforce to the reservoir initially, could depend on $n$ and $p$.
 The second tuning parameter, the dynamic cutoff for the distance function, could also depend on $n_R$ and $n - t$ in addition to the distances already observed.